-- 7.9.1 Medical circumstances include any of the following: - a. an unexpected illness - b. a re-occurrence of a chronic illness - c. an accident. - 7.9.2 A disability or illness for which a variation has already been approved will not be accepted unless the disability has been compounded by an unexpected change or an additional condition. - 7.9.3 Supporting documents for medical circumstances must be either the prescribed form, or a medical certificate, or a letter on letterhead signed by a medical practitioner, health practitioner or approved specialist (as defined in the General Definitions), certifying that the student was unfit to participate on medical grounds.
-Documents completed by other health professionals will not be accepted.
+- 7.9.1 Medical circumstances include any of the following: - a. an unexpected illness - b. a re-occurrence of a chronic illness - c. an accident. - 7.9.2 A disability or illness for which a variation has already been approved will not be accepted unless the disability has been compounded by an unexpected change or an additional condition. - 7.9.3 Students must submit a medical certificate that complies with the definition set out in the General Definitions section of this manual. - 7.9.5 A medical certificate signed by a relative or friend of the student will not be accepted.